bsakweson/bakalr-cms/README.md

 ## 📄 License

+This project is proprietary software owned by **Bakalr**.
+All rights reserved.

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+Copyright (c) 2025 Bakalr.
+See the [LICENSE](LICENSE) file for complete terms.

 ### Third-Party Licenses

 Bakalr CMS uses several open-source libraries and frameworks.
-See the [NOTICE](NOTICE) file for full attribution and license information for all dependencies.
+See the [NOTICE](NOTICE.md) file for full attribution and license information for all dependencies.

 ## 🙏 Acknowledgments